 Of the four types of utility marketing, time is another key component to successful product marketing.
 This kind of utility is related to the difference in time between the creation of a product and its final consumption by the consumer.
 As a marketer, you must know and be able to manage this difference if at all success is one of your objectives.

 Similarly, if you are in the business of providing services to consumers, you must also address the issue of time efficiently.
 This means that you have to make your services available when and where customers need them.

 For example – A major success factor for Amazon and other E-commerce players has been the time factor – The way they deliver ordered material very fast to the customer.
-The faster they deliver, the more is the increase in market share.
+The faster they deliver, the more the increase in market share.
 Similarly, McDonald’s is a famous fast food chain because you know that you will have a delicious burger in your hand within a minute of walking into McDonald’s.
-Domino’s used the utility marketing funda of time to perfection when it promised delivery of pizza within 30 minutes or the money will be returned.
+Domino’s used the utility marketing funda of time to perfection when it promised pizza delivery within 30 minutes or the money would be returned.

 4) Possession Utility